There is a simple and easy way to identify ionic versus covalent compounds.

 Two polyatomic ions will also form ionic compounds.

 4. Polyatomic ion + Nonmetal

 This is probably the most rare case of ionic compounds.

 Covalent compounds are easy to identify.
-It consists of two or more nonmetals.
+A covalent compound consists of two or more nonmetals.

 Examples: CO2, SO4, C6H12O6

-At Transformation tutoring, we have incredible chemistry tutor available for sessions in Brooklyn, NY and online.
+At Transformation tutoring, we have incredible chemistry tutor available for sessions in Washington, DC and online.
 Please call 646-407-9078 for more information